-For weeks I searched for the holy grail of vegan egg recipes: a recipe for vegan egg bites in the Instant Pot.
-Not finding any, I decided to experiment on my own, and after several less-than-spectactular results, by George, I’ve done it – this is a recipe for vegan egg bites in the Instant Pot that is not only delicious, it’s ridiculously easy!
+For weeks we searched for the holy grail of vegan egg recipes: a recipe for vegan egg bites in the Instant Pot.
+Not finding any, we decided to experiment on our own, and after several less-than-spectactular results, by George, we’d done it – this is a recipe for vegan egg bites in the Instant Pot that is not only delicious, it’s ridiculously easy!
+In fact it took us way longer to type this up than it did to make the vegan egg bites!

-I had just ordered these silicone egg bite molds which are specifically made for the Instant Pot.
-I happened to order the 2-pack, because I figured I’d use one for savory things, like the egg bites, and one for sweet things (like maybe little steamed puddings or cakes).
+We had just ordered these silicone egg bite molds which are specifically made for the Instant Pot.
+We happened to order the 2-pack, because we figured we’d use one for savory things, like the egg bites, and one for sweet things (like maybe little steamed puddings or cakes).

 The Silicone IP Egg Bite Molds I Use – Isn’t the Sloth So Cute?